Muscle Gain 101: What to Know to Make Muscles Grow

 Yes, load your muscles enough and they will adapt and get bigger and stronger.
 A good bodyweight training plan is the way to go.
 Why?
 It ensures that you keep challenging your muscles, even without the weights.

 Want to work out at home and need some motivation?
-Download the adidas Training app and join the Don’t Stop Me Now Challenge!
+Download the adidas Training app and join a challenge!

 Does cardio make you lose muscle?

 If done properly, cardio can influence, but won’t destroy, your muscle gains.
 Nutrition and rest are key to combining strength training and cardio.